-As part of their role in the social safety net, Oregon hospitals are committed to community benefit.
-They have been active participants in the implementation of the first-in-the-nation community benefit program created through HB 3076 (2021).
+Hospitals are an important part of the social safety net in their communities and are committed to community benefit.
+They have been active participants in the implementation of the first-in-thenation community benefit program created through HB 3076 (2021).
 Hospital financial assistance, or "charity care," is a significant component of community benefit spending.
 In fiscal year 2021, the latest year for which we have data, Oregon hospitals provided nearly \$2 billion in total community benefit and \$292 million in charity care specifically.2